 Overall, we both really enjoyed this tour and I think it is a great tour for any first-time visitor to London as it gives you a great overview of central London and a look at so many of London’s iconic attractions.
 I can’t wait to return to London to spend more time inside the Tower and do a guided tour inside Buckingham Palace!

 Have more than a day in London?
-Check out our 6 day London itinerary which includes a day-to-day London itinerary, transport tips, walking maps for each day, and money savings tips.
+Check out our 2 day London itinerary, 3 day London itinerary, and 6 day London itinerary which each include a day-to-day London itinerary, transport tips, walking maps for each day, and money savings tips.

 **Disclosure: We were invited to go on a complimentary tour by City Wonders in order to review their tours and provide feedback; however, this article contains only our own honest thoughts and opinions.
 We were not financially compensated for this post.**